salesforce-misc/Vador/README.md

 List.of(containerValidator, memberValidator); // ^^^ Compile Error
 ```

-So all nested member validations need to be lifted to the container type, essentially changing their type matching with the Containers's, like: `Validator<Container, ValidationFailure>`.
+So all nested member validations need to be lifted to the container type, essentially changing their type matching with
+the Containers's, like: `Validator<Container, ValidationFailure>`.

-We can achieve this with **Higher-Order Functions**, which acts as DSL (Domain Specific Language) to **lift** member validation to the container type.
-This takes a `containerToMemberMapper` which is function to extract member from container.
+We can achieve this with **Higher-Order Functions**, which **lift** member validator to the container type.
+This takes
+a `containerToMemberMapper` which is function to extract member from container.

 ```java
 Validator<Member, ValidationFailure> memberValidator = ...